kensho-technologies/graphql-compiler/CONTRIBUTING.md

 ## Style Guide

-This project primarily follows the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).
+This project primarily follows the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/), and secondarily the [Google Python style guide](https://google.github.io/styleguide/pyguide.html).
+If the style guides differ on a convention, the PEP 8 style guide is preferred.
-While PEP 8 conventions are preferred, in case of ambiguity, the [Google Python style guide](https://google.github.io/styleguide/pyguide.html) should be used.

 Additionally, any contributions must pass the linter `scripts/lint.sh` when executed from a pipenv shell (i.e. after running `pipenv shell`).
 To run the linter on changed files only,